Install Noir

 shards install

-shards build --release --no-debug
+shards build --release

-The compiled binary will be located at ./bin/noir.
+The compiled binary is at ./bin/noir.

 noir --version